 Selfie at Fernandina Harbor

-Enjoy the views of the Amelia River along South Front Street – the perfect place to snap a sunset selfie.
-If you’re looking to dine along the waterfront, try the Salty Pelican.
+Enjoy the views of the Amelia River along South Front Street – and take a picture while you’re there.
+Fernandina Harbor is the perfect place to snap a sunset shot.

 Get a History Lesson from the Amelia Island Museum